Best of Many in Both Worlds: Online Resource Allocation with Predictions under Unknown Arrival Model: Model: The Online Resource Allocation with Predictions

 As we will describe momentarily, it will be natural to consider predictions in terms of the dual space, so the Lagrangian dual problem of \cref{eqn:offline opt} plays a key role.
 Let $\mu\in\mathbb{R}^m_+$ be the vector of dual variables, where each $\mu_j$ can be thought of as the shadow price of resource $j$.
 We define

-as the optimal opportunity-cost-adjusted reward of request $\gamma_t$, where the opportunity cost is calculated according to the shadow prices $\mu$.
-Note that $r_t^*(\mu)$ is a generalization of the convex conjugate of $r_t(x)$ that takes the resource consumption function $g_t(x)$ and the action space $\mathcal{X}_t$ into account.
+as the optimal opportunity-cost-adjusted reward of request $\gamma_t$, where the opportunity cost is calculated according to the shadow prices $\mu$.\footnote{We will assume that the primal optimization problems in \cref{eqn:conjugate} admit an optimal solution.
+This is to simplify the exposition -- our results still holds if we have an approximate of the optimal solution (see \cite{balseiro2023best}). } Note that $r_t^*(\mu)$ is a generalization of the convex conjugate of $r_t(x)$ that takes the resource consumption function $g_t(x)$ and the action space $\mathcal{X}_t$ into account.
 In particular, when $g_t(x)=x$ and $\mathcal{X}_t$ is the whole space, $r_t^*(\mu)$ becomes the standard convex conjugate.
-For fixed arrivals $\vec{\gamma}$, we define the Lagrangian dual function $D(\mu\mid\vec{\gamma}):\mathbb{R}_m^+\to \mathbb{R}$ to be This allows us to move the constraints of \cref{eqn:offline opt} to the objective, which is easier to work with.
+For fixed arrivals $\gamma$, we define the Lagrangian dual function $D(\mu\mid\gamma):\mathbb{R}_m^+\to \mathbb{R}$ to be This allows us to move the constraints of \cref{eqn:offline opt} to the objective, which is easier to work with.
 We equip the primal space of the resource constraints $\mathbb{R}^m$ with the $\ell_\infty$ norm $||\cdot||_\infty$, and the Lagrangian dual space with the $\ell_1$ norm $||\cdot||_1$.
 Such choices of norms come naturally from our analysis.
 Similar performance guarantees of our algorithms with the dependence on the number of resources\footnote{The number of resources $m$ is viewed as a constant throughout the paper.} can be obtained using the $\ell_p$ norm for the primal space and the $\ell_q$ norm for the primal space with $1/p+1/q=1$ and $p\in[2,\infty]$.

-We will assume that the primal optimization problems in \cref{eqn:conjugate} admit an optimal solution.
-This is to simplify the exposition -- our results still holds if we have an approximate of the optimal solution (see \cite{balseiro2023best}).
-By Weierstrass' theorem, a sufficient condition for the existence of optimal solutions is that the reward function $r(\cdot)$ is upper-semicontinuous, the resource consumption function $g(\cdot)$ is component-wise lower-semicontinuous, and the action set $\mathcal{X}$ is compact.

 {\bfseries\sffamily Predictions:} So far, we have presented the problem of Online Resource Allocation without predictions.
 As described in the introduction, it is often the case that when this problem is faced in practice, some notion of a ``prediction'' can be made which might guide us in selecting actions.
 Such predictions can come from a diverse set of sources ranging from simple human judgement, to forecasting algorithms built on previous demand data, to more-sophisticated machine learning algorithms trained on feature information.
 The process of sourcing or constructing such predictions is orthogonal to our work.
 Instead, we treat these predictions as given to us endogenously (and in particular, we make no assumption on the accuracy of these predictions), and attempt to use these predictions optimally.